 What is Ultra Filtration?

 Ultrafiltration is one membrane filtration process that serves as a barrier to separate harmful bacteria, viruses, and other contaminants from clean water.
 An ultrafiltration water system forces water through a .01 micron membrane.
 Suspended particles that are too large to pass through the membrane stick to the outer membrane surface.
 Only fresh water and dissolved minerals pass through.
-See how it works here.
+See Ultrafiltration and How it Work

 Which is Better?